30 fun London activities for couples in autumn

 The train also passes 2 lochs — Loch Morar, and the deepest seawater loch, Loch Nevis.

-14. Literary walking tour — fun things for couples to do in London
+14. Literary walking tour — London activities for couples

 Discover the places where British literary greats lived, worked and even drank.
 Literary walking tours are an ideal way to learn more about your heroes, and to also familiarize yourself with your surroundings.